Viewing NFS mount options and properties

 Open a command prompt (this does not need to be an elevated command prompt).

-When used without command-line options, the mount command displays all mounted volumes and their options.
+The mount command without arguments displays all mounted volumes and their options.

 To view the complete syntax for this command, at a command prompt, type: mount /?